collective-soundworks/soundworks/README.md

 - A device provides an interface to control some parameters of the performance in real time.
 We would refer to this type of client as `conductor` and these clients would connect to the server through the URL `http://my.server.address:port/conductor`.
 - A device generates “environmental” sound and/or light effects projected into the performance in sync with the participants’ performance (*e.g.* lasers, a global visualization or ambient sounds on external loudspeakers).
 We would refer to this type of client as `env` and these clients would connect to the server through the URL `http://my.server.address:port/env`.

-All types of clients (except `player`) access the server through a URL that concatenates the root URL of the application, and the name of the client type (*e.g* `http://my.server.address:port/conductor or http://my.server.address:port/env`).
+All types of clients (except `player`) access the server through a URL that concatenates the root URL of the application, and the name of the client type (*e.g* `http://my.server.address:port/conductor` or `http://my.server.address:port/env`).

 ### Express app structure

-Since *Soundworks* is built on Express, *Soundworks*-based scenario should follow the organization of an Express app (using the EJS rendering engine), as shown in the following example.
+Since *Soundworks* uses Express, scenarios built on *Soundworks* should follow the organization of an Express app (using the EJS rendering engine), as shown in the following example.

 ```
 my-scenario/